YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn/README.md

 Presentation 1 gives the syntaxes in ways inspired by both the _VHDL Standard 2019_ and the _OCaml Manual 4.10_ where modern BNF notation is used.
 Presentation 2 gives syntaxes in the way of the Algol 60 report where the BNF notation was first introduced.
-The same translation algotihm is also presented in two ways.
+The same translation algotihm is also presented in two styles.

 # Presentation 1